Skip to main content

 When connecting over the Kafka protocol, authorisation is governed by the access control list (ACL) that is configured on the broker.

 The RedPanda ACL documentation is the authoritative reference on the finer details of ACLs inside a broker node.
+However, in practice you will almost certainly configure the ACL through the console service.

 Below is an example if (a subset of) the default ACL configured by Morio: